Marching to The First Decade with My First Ever Web App

 That app was Kad Kahwin Digital, and little did I know… it’d still be alive and kicking years later. 😳

+At the start, I barely knew PHP.
+Laravel?
+CodeIgniter?
+Never heard of 'em.
 So what did I do?
-I rolled up my sleeves and built the whole dang thing from scratch—in pure vanilla PHP.
+I rolled up my sleeves and built the whole dang thing from scratch in pure vanilla PHP.
 No frameworks.
 No fancy tools.
-Just vibes and a lot of Googling.
-No vibe coding.
+Just vibes, zero "vibe coding," and a lot of Googling.

 I remember struggling through implementing MVC, messing around with JWT for auth (because I thought it sounded cool), and manually handling things that frameworks now do with a single artisan command.